 Jennings says that while New Zealand has a good record at age-group World Cups, the challenges escalate for the full national teams.
 These include distance from competitors and the lack of an elite national competition, he says.

 Here’s the online interview with Jennings, and his reference to New Zealand:

 About Gareth Jennings

-NZ Football announced Jennings’ appointment with the following information:
+NZ Football announced Jennings’ appointment in July 2021 with the following information: